pettersand/builder/devlog.md

 Decided on process for block composition, rendering, saving "Building".
 Created: All beginner template blocks.
 Started work on custom template assembler syntax for reactive template creation.

+## 07/09-23

+Aiming to finish the base beginner assembler/builder today.